maplibre/maplibre-native-qt/docs/Documentation.md

 git submodule update --init --recursive
 ```

-@note On some file systems, the submodule update may yield `Filename too long`
+@note On some file systems, the submodule update may yield a `Filename too long`
 error.
 It can be ignored as only some dependencies test data will be missing.